Why You Should Always Be Ready to Learn More about Concrete Countertops

 Goals for the Future

 Looking forward, Caleb plans to continue growing his business.
-He’s the owner of Price Concrete Studio, a business that’s been around for 12 years (he’s been the owner for 2).
+He’s the owner of Price Concrete Studio (now Lawson Design), a business that’s been around for 12 years (he’s been the owner for 2).
 He has two employees (just hired the 2nd one) at the moment.
 As his business moves forward, he hopes to continue to grow and to receive recognition for his work.
 He wants to be the concrete manufacturer you choose when you want the best, not when you’re looking for the cheapest.
 He’s looking to continually learn new things, expand his skills, and evolve his business.

 Don’t Skip the Education